Decentralized storage of data sovereignty

 11. Resource Efficiency and Network Dependence

-Resource efficiency assesses how effectively the DSS utilizes storage, bandwidth, and computational power.
+Resource efficiency evaluates how effectively the DSS utilizes storage, bandwidth, and computational power.
 Efficient systems can reduce costs and ensure sustainable operation.
 Network dependence refers to the extent to which the platform's performance relies on the health and availability of its network.

 For example, some blockchain-based systems are highly dependent on network health, as network interruptions can affect data accessibility.
 In contrast, P2P systems like BitTorrent rely on the number of peer nodes sharing files, meaning the availability of less popular content may fluctuate.